guidallambert/MusicEditing/EasyLilypondCustomisation.md

 Plainsong incipits are self-contained scores, and can be edited as usual.
 At the moment, suppressing the note stem engraver makes the horizontal spacing much too narrow, so I am inserting s4 between each note.
 Very tiresome, must fix.

 Note values can be halved and doubled using Frescobaldi’s Rhythm menu.
 Apply the halving or doubling to everything in section 3.
 You presumably want to change the time signature after doing this.
-Of course, this actually changes the source, unlike most of the other edits in this document.
+Of course, this actually changes the code in the music_lyrics_notes.ly file, unlike most of the other edits in this document.

 All pitches are absolute; all rhythms are explicit.

-Sorry, but I don’t conform the the ‘1 bar per source line’ convention.
-This is for a few reasons: partly because most of my scores are of mensural music, so bars and barlines are part of the editorial content, not the musical text, and are subject to change after transcription, and partly to try and limit the line-length of the source.
+Sorry, but I don’t conform the the ‘1 bar per line’ convention which seems to be prevalent in Lilypond code.
+This is for a few reasons: partly because most of my scores are of mensural music, so bars and barlines are part of the editorial content, not the musical text, and are subject to change after transcription, and partly to try and limit the numbers of lines of the source.
 Also, most of my actual Lilypond source is auto-generated and not designed to be human-readable.
 You can use Frescobaldi to click around the source of course – I find this quite adequate for making the odd correction.

 MIDI instrument is set at the ChoirStaff level using a variable in section 1e.
 The default is ‘ocarina’, because I find it the least offensive option on most cheapo GS MIDI synths.
-You may disagree, hence the variable. ( I wish Lilypond supported MIDI stereo panning and even reverb somehow – it would make such a difference!)
+You may disagree, hence the variable.

-Any staff annotations or changes part-way through the music (eg. Time signature) will be sitting inside the notes for stave A in section 3.
+Any staff annotations or changes part-way through the music (eg. Time signature) will be sitting inside the notes for stave A in section 3 (music_lyrics_notes.ly) only .

-Lyrics’ melismata are done using slurs which are then hidden.
+Lyrics’ melismata are done using \melisma and \melismaEnd pairs.
+Older scores of mine used to use slurs which were then hidden by removing the slur engraver.
 I find this approach reduces trial and error when lining up music and lyrics.

 Apart from that, everything’s standard Lilypond stuff I think

 ##  6. <a name='Notesaboutmyeditorialapproach'></a>Notes about my editorial approach

 I assume:

 * Modern musicians (particularly singers) need modern clefs, explicit underlay, a score at the correct performing pitch, bar lines (not mensurstriche) and bar numbers.

 * For rehearsal purposes keyboard players can busk most scores without a reduction, which would take up a disproportionate amount of page space and transcription time, so I don’t provide one.

 * Altos can read treble 8ve bassa clefs.

 I bracket staves together to indicate that they have near-identical ranges.
 It’s up to you to decide whether to allocate similar voice types to them.